 Climate change

-- Darlington Borough Council climate change strategy [pdf document].
+- Darlington Borough Council climate change and nature strategy [pdf document].

 - Climate change action plan [pdf document].